Utah Deaf History and Culture

 FRONT ROW L-R: Ferdinand Billeter, Heber Christensen, Bruce Eyre, Paul Gines, Paul Wood, Rodney Waller, Floyd Underwood, Frank Monk.
 SECOND ROW: John White, Alton Fisher, Grant Morgan, Frank Stone, Florence Averill, Alfred Keeley, George Peerce.
 THIRD ROW: Eugene Plumby, Peter Green, Bernard Davidson, Jerry Westberg, Leon Curtis, Lawrence Anderson, Verl Thorup.
 BACK ROW: Julian Ortiz, Leon Edwards, Jerry Schwab, Jay Christensen, Clarence Burton, Wayne, Stewart.
 NOT lN PICTURE: Earl Smith, Ralph Glenn, Edna Glenn, John Streel, Peggy Street, Don North, Thelma North, LeVell Olsen, John Palmer, Ottrie Palmer, Robert Welsh, John Hancock, Joy Hancock, Elaine Smith, Richard Burbaker

 According to Rodney W. Walker's report in 1966, NFSD was one of the top fifteen life insurance companies in the United States.
-It excelled in assets per $100 of liabilities, surplus for $100 of insurance, and interest earned rate.
+NFSD demonstrated exceptional performance in terms of assets per $100 of liabilities, surplus for every $100 of insurance, and interest earned.
 Additionally, it had the lowest death rate among its competitors.
-The original Fraternal Society of the Deaf had 90 members and $279.94 in the bank when it held its first convention in Chicago in 1903.
+The original Fraternal Society of the Deaf had ninety members and $279.94 in the bank when it held its first convention in Chicago in 1903.
 The society reorganized and had $5.5 million in assets by its 65th anniversary in 1966.
 Its membership had grown to approximately 10,000 people.
 Furthermore, the society paid more than $1,490,400 in death and disability benefits to its members and beneficiaries, totaling $8,281,500.
 These are impressive achievements for the organization over six decades (Walker, 1966).

 Robert G. Sanderson and his wife, Mary M. Antonietti, have broken into big smiles for Utah's local cameraman Keith Nelson at the banquet of the Salt Lake Division of the NFSD.
-Bob Sanderson, UAD's past president and a recent and current NAD board member, has been nominated by the Utah Association to cooperate with the president of the National Association of Deaf (The Silent Worker, March 1964)
+Bob Sanderson, UAD's past president and a recent and current NAD board member, has been nominated by the Utah Association to cooperate with the president of the National Association of Deaf.
+Source: The Silent Worker, March 1964

 Salt Lake City Division No. 56